Reviews: Facing Fear, Finding You

 • Self-doubt and decision paralysis

-• Fears unconsciously driving behavior
+• Fears unconsciously driving behaviour

 • Anxiety and overthinking despite trying everything